 Yeah, yeah, I know that’s what Roy Choi’s does, just hear me out.

 If you think about it, Mexican-American…anything is ideal for Food Trucks.
-It’s relatively quick to prepare.
+Of course, before they were Food Trucks they were Mexican Taco Trucks.
+Mexican-American fare is relatively quick to prepare.
 Some of the more popular components are designed to be hand-held.
 It’s relatively inexpensive to boot.
 And the idea of combining those strong flavors with the equally powerful flavors of Korean Barbecue (Gogigui?).
 That was Roy Choi’s true innovation, and like all great innovations it’s a deceptively simple one.

 So why did Bool decide to go in the opposite direction?

 Okay.
 Okay.
 Let me explain again.

 I walk up to the window, place my order.
 Credit card goes swipey-swipey, and soon I am presented with a Tacos and a Quesadilla, all Korean-Mexican style, and I bite in…